Dear College Self,

 Always BE GRATEFUL

-When you got pregnant, I thought you were going to stop schooling since your parents were furious and decided to not finance your studies anymore.
+When you got pregnant, I thought school for your is over since your parents were upset and decided to not finance your studies anymore.
 Thanks to your ex-boyfriend ( now husband) for putting the responsibility of sending you to school on his shoulders.
 He worked two jobs sometimes just to sustain your and your daughter’s needs.

 Your in-laws, especially your mother-in-law, your parents, and friends all played a role in your life for you to finish college and land a job.
 From lending you money when your pocket is empty to giving you the moral support that you need, they did not fall short on that.
 No matter how high you get, always keep your feet on the ground and be thankful to those who trusted and loved you despite the hardships they had to endure just to help you.